BurningYolo/laravel-http-monitor/README.md

 Stores unique IP addresses with optional geolocation data including country, region, city, coordinates, timezone, ISP, and organization.

+View the model files `src/Models/` to get more info about the columns.

 ## Some Considerations

 - Enable `geo_dispatch_async` to fetch geolocation data in background jobs